tanbro/redis_func_cache/docs/usage/advanced-usage.md

 ```

 The built-in policies (e.g. `LruPolicy`) are preset `Policy` instances using exactly this composition.
-If you want a different key format, subclass one of the keying classes, override `_key_base`,
+If you want a different key format, subclass one of the keying classes, override `base_key`,
 compose a `Policy`, and pass that instance to [`RedisFuncCache`][].
 The following example demonstrates how to customize the key format for an _LRU_ policy: